-To ensure lasting stability in Bosnia and Herzegovina, Switzerland is supporting the reform efforts of the country's authorities at all levels – public administration, entities, cantons and communes.
-Switzerland is committed to strengthening good governance, justice, the market economy and health services in Bosnia and Herzegovina.
+To ensure lasting stability in Bosnia and Herzegovina, Switzerland is supporting the reform efforts of the country's authorities at all levels – public administration, government organisations, cantons and communes.
+Switzerland is committed to strengthening good governance, the judicial system, the market economy and health services in Bosnia and Herzegovina.
 It also supports local efforts to deal with the legacy of the 1992–95 war.

-Switzerland is an important partner for Bosnia and Herzegovina, both in terms of trade and direct investments, although these are relatively small from the Swiss point of view.
-The large Bosnian diaspora in Switzerland and the remittances they send home are an important aspect of the economic relations between the two countries.
+Switzerland is an important economic partner for Bosnia and Herzegovina in terms of trade and direct investment, although from the Swiss point of view the amount of trade and investment remains relatively modest.
+The large Bosnian diaspora community in Switzerland and the remittances its members send home are an important aspect of the economic relations between the two countries.

 Cooperation in education, research and innovation

 Researchers and artists from Bosnia and Herzegovina can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).
-Switzerland also implements two programmes in Bosnia and Herzegovina to encourage research in the country:
+Switzerland also implements two programmes to promote research in Bosnia and Herzegovina:

-- Scientific Cooperation between Eastern Europe and Switzerland (SCOPES)
+- Scientific Cooperation between Eastern Europe and Switzerland (SCOPES), and the

 Both programmes promote collaboration between Swiss and Bosnian researchers.